-This guidance should be read in conjunction with Management flow chart and suspected snake bite clinical pathway (Victoria).
+This guidance should be read in conjunction with Management of snake bite or suspected snake bite.

 The above clinical pathways are considered to be the guidance source for snake bite within Victoria.
 Specific advice regarding bites in snake handlers and from exotic snakes should be obtained from a clinical toxicologist (for example, Poisons Information Centre 13 11 26).

 At all times when managing snake bite the first aid measures – such as reduce patient movement, apply pressure bandage with immobilisation – should be prioritised and can be implemented in any resource setting, including in the community or any health setting.

 Public information for the management of snake bite is available from the Better Health Channel.

 This guidance is related to the stock holdings of antivenom.